evolarjun/amr/docs/AMRFinder-database.md

 10. **Blast rule cutoff: Partial identity** This is overridden by the `--ident_min` option.
 "0.00" means default behavior (90%).
 Note that this rule is used when <90% of the reference protein is covered by the hit.
 11. **Blast rule cutoff: Partial target coverage**
 12. **Blast rule cutoff:  Partial reference coverage**
-13. **Reportable 0/1/2** - Whether a hit at this level will be reported as an AMRFinder hit (0 = non-reportable, 1 = reportable 'plus' gene/family, 2 = AMRFinder core gene/family
+13. **Reportable 0/1/2** - Whether a hit at this level will be reported as an AMRFinderPlus hit (0 = non-reportable, 1 = reportable 'plus' gene/family, 2 = AMRFinder core gene/family
 14. **Family name** - The gene name to be reported for hits at this level

 # Methods